TOPIC:"Making the Heart Holy"

 "But in your hearts set apart Christ as Lord" (I Peter 3:15, NIV)

 Have you ever thought of the seeming contradictions of the Bible?
 We call them paradoxes.
 Here are a few of them: If you want to live you must be willing to die.
 If you desire to increase you must decrease.
-The way up is the way down.
+If you want to receive you must be willing to give.
 When you are weak then you are strong.
 Here is the one that I want to develop in this message: If you want to be free you must become a prisoner.
 The Apostle Paul described himself this way: "I, Paul, the prisoner of Jesus Christ" (Ephesians 3:1).
 And as a prisoner Paul encountered a freedom he had never known before.

 I am speaking here of the full and rich freedom which Jesus was talking about when He declared: "If the Son sets you free, you will be free indeed" (John 8:34).
+Now that means freedom from every form of sin which holds you captive.
 This is precisely what George Matheson, the famous hymn writer, had in mind when he wrote these words in one of his hymns:

 "Make me a captive Lord,